amnezia-vpn/amnezia.org-content/docs/en/instructions/25_stfp_mount_disk/25_stfp_mount_disk.md

-#  Mount a disk for STFP storage
+#  Mount a disk for SFTP storage
 &nbsp;

 You can find instructions on "How to create file storage" [here].